Wilderness Trails Course

 Final morning on foot consolidates key competencies: track interpretation, terrain‑aware routing, and calm, ethical wildlife encounters.
 Break fly‑camp and return to the main tented camp (by foot, mokoro, or vehicle support, subject to conditions).
 Afternoon for personal admin, packing, and a closing feedback session with your instructor.
 (BLD)

-After breakfast, transfer by road from the Kwapa concession back to Maun for onward travel arrangements.
+After breakfast, transfer by road from the Kwapa concession back to Maun Duck Cafe for onward travel arrangements.
 Timings are planned to suit typical domestic or regional connections; exact schedules vary by season and operational factors.
 (B)

 Trip Gallery